-Lower back pain is one of the most common conditions suffered by mountain bikers.
+Unfortunately, lower back pain is rampant amongst mountain bikers.
 Luckily for you guys, this is where yoga excels.
-According to a recent paper published in the Annals of Internal Medicine, researchers found that yoga is at least as effective as physical therapy for treating lower back pain, so it’s definitely worth a shot.
+According to a recent paper published in the Annals of Internal Medicine, researchers found that yoga is at least as effective as physical therapy for healing lower back pain, so it’s definitely worth a shot.

-Looking through a therapeutic lens, yoga takes a holistic and integrated approach to pain relief.
-There are a number of factors involved, including breath-work to calm down the central nervous system and relaxation techniques designed to reduce tension in tight muscles.
+Yoga takes a holistic and integrated approach to pain relief, incorporating breathing techniques to calm the central nervous system and progressive relaxation to reduce tension in tight muscles.
 In this article, I am going to focus on how yoga can help at the level of biomechanics.
-Typically with this type of persistent pain, a series of muscular imbalances has developed over time, and these imbalances are pulling you out of alignment and this is what is causing your pain.
-With lower back pain specifically, the typical set up is tight hips and hamstrings and a weak core and glutes.
-This is pretty common amongst the general population and is, unfortunately, massively exacerbated by your sport.
+Typically with this type of persistent pain, a series of muscular imbalances, that has developed over time, is pulling you out of alignment and causing your pain.
+At the lower back, the common pattern is tight hips and hamstrings and weakness in the core and glutes.
+Unfortunately, this is exacerbated if you also spend much of the day sitting down at work or to travel.

-Your body can move in and maintain an almost infinite number of shapes—but not for too long, under load or at the expense of variation.
-You can run, jump, spin, throw, kick, punch and body-pop, but if you ride up a mountain with a rucksack on your back and then hurtle back down, negotiating gnarly rocks, roots and drops on the way—not stopping to reorganise your body before jumping straight back into your everyday life—your body can only take it for so long.
+Your body is capable of performing an impressive diversity of movements and postures—but not for too long, under load or at the expense of variation.
+You can run, jump, spin, throw, kick, punch and body-pop, but if you ride up a mountain with a rucksack on your back and then hurtle back down, negotiating gnarly rocks, roots and drops on the way—without stopping to reorganise your body before you jump straight back into your everyday life—your body can only take it for so long.

 When it comes to lower back pain, these are the areas we need to address:

-When your spine is in neutral, there is a slight inward curve at the back of your neck and at your lower back and a gentle outward curve at your mid-back.
+When your spine is in a neutral position, there is a slight inward curve at the back of your neck and at your lower back and a gentle outward curve at your mid-back.
 These sections are called the cervical, lumbar and thoracic spine, respectively.
-This alignment is optimal for balancing flexibility, stability and stress absorption, whilst allowing for the least wear and tear.
+This alignment is optimal for balancing flexibility, stability and stress absorption, with the least amount of wear and tear.

-As your arms come forward and you round your mid-back, the muscles that support your thoracic spine tense up.
-This stiffness in the mid-back, combined with a lack of mobility in the hips, puts pressure on the lower back, which has to compensate, rotating more than it is designed to.
+As your arms come forward, you round your mid-back, over-stretching the muscles that support your thoracic spine.
+This creates stiffness in the mid-back which, when combined with a lack of mobility in the hips, puts pressure on the lower back, which has to compensate and rotate more than it is designed to.

-In the seated position, your hip flexors—the muscles that cross the front of your hip, including the psoas—are in a shortened position.
-On the bike, this is accentuated as the hips are in even greater flexion.
+In the seated position, your hip flexors—the muscles that cross the front of your hip, including the psoas—are in a chronically shortened position.
+On the bike, this is accentuated, as the hips are in even greater flexion.

 The hip flexors are also required, alongside the quads, to generate a considerable amount of power over a sustained period, which further tightens and shortens them.